Calculating Your Credit Score: Breakdown with 5 Key Factors

 4. New Credit (10%)

 If you are frequently applying for credit, your creditors want to know.
-This can mean that you’re in a desperate financial situation, and this could mean that you are now a riskier customer to your creditors.
+This can mean that you’re in a desperate financial situation, and this could mean that you are now a riskier customer to your creditors and credit card issuers.
 This is one reason why new credit and credit inquiries compose around 10% of your credit score.
 This part of your credit score will take into account the number of credit accounts you have opened recently, the number of recent credit inquiries, the time since any new accounts were opened and the time since your most recent credit inquiries.
 This part of your credit score will also evaluate whether or not you are re-establishing good credit history follow past payment problems.

 5. Types of Credit Used (10%)